MonicaisHer/edgex-go/snap/README.md

 ```

 (note you will be promted to acknowledge you are installing a classic snap - use the `--classic` flag to acknowledge this)

-**Note** - currently the snap doesn't support cross-compilation, and must be built natively on the target architecture.
-Specifically, to support cross-compilation, the kong part must be modified:
-* OpenResty uses non-standard flags for handling cross-compiling so all the flags would have to manually passed to build that part.
-* LuaRocks doesn't seem to easily support cross-compilation and needs further investigation.

 #### Running snapcraft on MacOS

 To install snapcraft on MacOS, see [this link](https://snapcraft.io/docs/installing-snapcraft#heading--macos).